 Solution 6: Reset Network settings

 Resetting your device’s network settings will reset every network-related setting to the factory default.
-Most maximum times, it can fix problems of the mobile network not available, receiving calls or emails.
+Most maximum time, it can fix problems of the mobile network not available, or receiving calls or emails.

 - Open the Settings app

 - Tap reset wifi, mobile networks, and Bluetooth